Barbary slave trade: Extent

-From bases on the Barbary coast, North Africa, the Barbary pirates raided ships traveling through the Mediterranean and along the northern and western coasts of Africa, plundering their cargo and enslaving the people they captured.
-From at least 1500, the pirates also conducted raids on seaside towns of Italy, Spain, France, England, the Netherlands and as far away as Iceland, capturing men, women and children.
+From bases on the Barbary Coast, North Africa, the Barbary pirates raided ships traveling through the Mediterranean and along the northern and western coasts of Africa, plundering their cargo and enslaving the people they captured.
+From at least 1500, the pirates also conducted raids on seaside towns and villages of Italy, Spain, Greece, Ireland, and as far away as Iceland, capturing men, women and children.
 In 1544, Hayreddin Barbarossa captured the island of Ischia, taking 4,000 prisoners, and enslaved some 2,000–7,000 inhabitants of Lipari.
 In 1551, Ottoman corsair Dragut enslaved the entire population of the Maltese island of Gozo, between 5,000 and 6,000, sending them to Ottoman Tripolitania.
 In 1554 corsairs under Dragut sacked Vieste, beheaded 5,000 of its inhabitants, and abducted another 6,000.
 The Balearic Islands were invaded in 1558, and 4,000 people were taken into slavery.
-In 1618 the Algerian pirates attacked the Canary Islands taking 1000 captives to be sold as slaves.
+In 1618 the Algerian pirates attacked the Canary Islands taking 1,000 captives to be sold as slaves.
 On some occasions, settlements such as Baltimore in Ireland were abandoned following a raid, only being resettled many years later.
 Between 1609 and 1616, England alone lost 466 merchant ships to Barbary pirates.

 While Barbary corsairs looted the cargo of ships they captured, their primary goal was to capture non-Muslim people for sale as slaves or for ransom.
-Those who had family or friends who might ransom them were held captive; the most famous of these was the author Miguel de Cervantes, who was held for almost five years - from 1575 to 1580.
+Those who had family or friends who might ransom them were held captive; the most famous of these was the author Miguel de Cervantes, who was held for almost five years – from 1575 to 1580.
 Others were sold into various types of servitude.
 Captives who converted to Islam were generally freed, since enslavement of Muslims was prohibited; but this meant that they could never return to their native countries.

-Customs' statistics from the 16th and 17th century suggest that Istanbul's additional slave imports from the Black Sea may have totaled around 2.5 million from 1450 to 1700.
+Customs' statistics from the 16th and 17th century suggest that Istanbul's additional slave imports from the Black Sea slave trade may have totaled around 2.5 million from 1450 to 1700.
 The markets declined after Sweden and the United States defeated the Barbary States in the Barbary Wars (1800–1815).
 A US Navy expedition under Commodore Edward Preble engaged gunboats and fortifications in Tripoli in 1804.

 A British diplomatic mission to Algiers led to the Dey to agree to release some Sardinian slaves.
-However, the moment the British left, the Dey ordered the Sardinians massacred; the same fleet joined by some Dutch warships returned and delivered a nine-hour bombardment of Algiers in 1816 leading to the Dey accepting a new agreement in which he promised to end his slavery operations.
-Despite this, the trade continued, only ending with the French conquest of Algeria (1830–1847).
-The Kingdom of Morocco had already suppressed piracy and recognized the United States as an independent country in 1776.
+However, the moment the British left, the Dey ordered the Sardinians massacred.
+The same British fleet, joined by some Dutch warships, returned and delivered a nine-hour bombardment of Algiers in 1816, leading to the Dey accepting a new agreement in which he promised to end his slavery operations.
+Despite this, the trade continued, ending only after the French conquest of Algeria (1830–1847).
+The Sultanate of Morocco had already suppressed piracy by then.